 King of Cups - The King of Cups is a man with an open heart.
 He considers children of his family and friends like his own children.
 He can also be a spiritual father, maybe a priest, head of a parish, considering all people in his parish as his children.

 King of Swords - The King of Swords is a dynamic person who actively want to transmit the knowledge he has to other people.
 It can be a father very involved in the education of his children, or it can be a teacher at any level.
-Writers and Missionaries are also typical Kings of Swords..
+Writers and Missionaries are also typical Kings of Swords.

-Not only the beards, but also the clothing of the figures on this deck indicates clearly the difference of age between the dynamic (Swords and Batons) and the receptive (Cups and Coins) kings.
+Not only the beards, but also the clothing of the figures on this deck, indicates clearly the difference of age between the dynamic (Swords and Batons) and the receptive (Cups and Coins) kings.
 The oldest deck using the old and young kings to distinguish between dynamic and receptive decks was the Rosenwald sheets.
 Here below the four kings of this deck.

-While we are dealing with the Kings, we have to look at the King of Batons of the Tarot of Marseille.
+Another interesting King, is King of Batons of the Tarot of Marseille.
 Have a look at the cards here below: